HyNTP: A Distributed Hybrid Algorithm for Time Synchronization: Key Properties of the Nominal Closed-Loop System

 Global exponential stability of $\A_{\varepsilon}$ for $\HS_{\varepsilon}$ is established by performing a Lyapunov analysis on a version of $\HS_{\varepsilon}$ obtained after an appropriate change of coordinates, one where the flow and jump dynamics are linearized.
 The model is obtained by exploiting an important property of the eigenvalues of the Laplacian matrix for strongly connected digraphs.

-To this end, let $\DG$ be a strongly connected digraph.
+\ifbool{two_col}{To this end, let $\DG$ be a strongly connected digraph.
+By exploiting certain known properties of strongly connected graphs as outlined in\cite[Lemma 2.1]{12} and \cite[Lemma 2.2]{12}, \EndNew one has that zero is a simple eigenvalue of the Laplacian matrix $\mathcal{L}$ with an associated eigenvector $v_1 = \frac{1}{\sqrt{N}} \textbf{1}_N$.
+Furthermore, there exists a nonsingular matrix}{To this end, let $\DG$ be a strongly connected digraph.
 By Lemma \ref{lem:olfati} and Lemma \ref{lem:godsil}, one has that zero is a simple eigenvalue of the Laplacian matrix $\mathcal{L}$ with an associated eigenvector $v_1 = \frac{1}{\sqrt{N}} \textbf{1}_N$.
-Furthermore, there exists a nonsingular matrix
+Furthermore, there exists a nonsingular matrix }

 where $\mathcal{T}_1 \in \reals^{N \times N \minus 1}$ is a matrix whose columns are the remaining eigenvectors of $\mathcal{L}$, i.e., $[v_2, \ldots, v_N]$, such that $\mathcal{T}^{\minus 1} \mathcal{L} \mathcal{T} = $, where $\mathcal{L}$ is the graph Laplacian of $\DG$ and $\bar{\mathcal{L}}$ is a diagonal matrix with the nonnegative eigenvalues of $\mathcal{L}$ as the diagonal elements given by $( \lambda_2, \lambda_3, \ldots, \lambda_N)$, see \cite{5}, \cite{fax2004TAC}, and \cite{6} for more details.